onu-ui/onu-ui/docs/components/icon.md

 ## Basic usage

 Use the `name` attribute to define Icon.
-In addition,the `o` attribute can be used to set the color theme of the icon.
+In addition, the `o` attribute can be used to set the color theme of the icon.

 ```html
 <o-icon o-primary name="i-[icon-name]"></o-icon>